twitter/rezolus/docs/METRICS.md

 ## Softnet

-This telemetry is gathered from `/proc/net/softnet_stat`
+Provides system-wide telemetry about packet processing gathered from `/proc/net/softnet_stat`

 * `softnet/processed` - total number of packets processed by the kernel network stack